I noticed an interesting effect personally from CBD.

 It's directly involved in fear extinction (forgetting bad experiences), stress-response, and threat detection).

 Basically, the attributes of social anxiety!

-This thorough study showed that anandamide in the Amygdala (from the anxiety circuit above!!) address all three attributes:
+This thorough study showed that anandamide in the Amygdala (from the anxiety circuit above!!) addresses all three attributes:

-Our findings show that augmenting amygdala anandamide enables extinction-driven reductions in fear in mouse and may promote stress-coping in humans.
+Our findings show that augmenting amygdala anandamide enables extinction-driven reductions in fear in mice and may promote stress-coping in humans.

 Remember that some key causes of social anxiety deal with traumatic events from the past.

 - Parenting style (negative or overprotective)